 Parking

-If you are renting a motorcycle in Europe it will be more expensive than a compact car, but when you ship your own motorcycle over for periods great than 5 weeks in duration, then motorcycling on your own bike just got very cost effective.
+If you are renting a motorcycle in Europe it will be more expensive than a compact car, but when you ship your own motorcycle over for periods great than 5 weeks in duration, or with plans for more than 1 trip, then motorcycling on your own bike just got very cost effective.
 And of course the storage of it over in Europe is quite inexpensive as well.
+We can pass on some referrals if needed for both storage and for insuring an out of EU bike while travelling in the EU.

 Sensory Experience